Rosenkrantz (noble family): Barony of Rosendal

 The history of Rosendal dates back to the 1650s, when Ludwig Holgersen Rosenkrantz (1628–1685) came to Bergen as commissioner of war for the Danish king.
 At a ball at the fortress of Bergenhus, he met Karen Axelsdatter Mowat (1630–1675), sole heiress to the largest fortune in the country at the time.
 Her father Axel Mowat (1592–1661) was a great land-owner, and had more than 550 farms all over Western Norway.
-They married in 1658, and were subsequently given the farm Hatteberg in Rosendal in Kvinnherad as a wedding present.
+They married in 1658, and were subsequently given the farm Hatteberg in Rosendal (in the present-day Kvinnherad Municipality) as a wedding present.
 In 1661, Ludwig Rosenkrantz started building his own manor at Rosendal.
 He completed this in 1665.
 In 1678, King Christian V of Denmark gave the estate the status of Barony of Rosendal (Baroniet Rosendal).
 It was and remained the only fief barony in Norway.